David Eales Memorial Ride

 Route

 For an idea of the ride’s route, take a look at this on-line map.
-The > and < buttons will move you forward and backward along points of interest along the way.
+The UK leg of the ride is kept separately.

 The core waypoints of the ride are as follows: